Saturday will not be just about football. It will be the perfect example of a backyard brawl.

 Rio kids grow up with Jesuit kids in school, sports and other activities, and this makes the competitions far from friendly.

 Tommy Knapp, a sophomore on varsity football, is more than excited for the game.
 “I get to hit those kids I grew up with.”

 With that mentality, the Raiders should have a chance at repeating their defense of home turf.
 Anyone at Rio two years ago remembers the thrilling overtime win after an astonishing comeback.

-The fans stormed the field and are ready for the neighborhood showdown.
+The fans stormed the field and are ready for this years version of the neighborhood showdown.
 Junior Kieran Taylor is “ready to scream with my friends” and junior Yeagee Jung is going to “cheer on (Rio) with everyone else.”